GLOBAL MARKETS-Wall St halts world rout in choppy trade

 The Swiss franc surged to record highs for the third day in a row against the euro and the U.S. dollar.

-The franc also rose to an all-time high versus the dollar CHF=EBS.
-The dollar fell as low as 0.72900 franc CHF=EBS on trading platform EBS and was last at 0.73150, down 3.1 percent on the day and on track for its worst day since December 2008.
+The franc also rose to an all-time high versus the dollar CHF=EBS of 0.73592 on EBS before easing to 0.7394, with the dollar down 2.1 percent.

 The Japanese yen, which also tends to benefit in times of market stress, breached 77 yen per dollar, above levels that triggered official intervention from Tokyo last week.
-(Additional reporting by Joanne Frearson in London; Editing by Dan Grebler)
+(Additional reporting by Ryan Vlastelica in New York; Editing by Dan Grebler)

+* Q4 earnings per share view C$0.04, revenue view C$26.8 million -- Thomson Reuters I/B/E/S Source text for Eikon: Further company coverage: